-MassHealth is further supporting this movement towards a programmatic focus on population health through investments in primary care and behavioral health workforce development, training, and retention of providers in safety net settings such as community health centers and community mental health agencies.
+MassHealth is further supporting this movement towards a programmatic focus on population health through investments in primary care workforce development, training, and retention of providers in safety net settings such as community health centers.
 Investment in BH providers, LTSS, and community services for health-related social needs will directly incentivize functional integration.